-At this point the discussion gets a little more complex.
+At this point the discussion gets more complex.

 When the UFB was originally planned, the politicians and experts hoped take up would reach 20 percent.
-Connecting 75 percent of the population when the expected uptake was 20 percent made a kind of economic sense.
+Connecting 75 percent of the population when the expected uptake was 20 percent made economic sense.